 “….I’ve got tricks of the trade, some out-of-the-box shenanigans, dance, music, and serious tirades about WHAT IT TAKES TO SURVIVE WITH LOVE as a human”

 IMPERMANENCE IS EXHAUSTING is a fiery one woman show with special guests and (delightfully optional) audience participation.
 Rythea Lee presents her humorous one woman show about the joyful practices required to deal with the undeniable reality of death.
 For her, it’s all about unabashed creativity, fearless self-expression, loving others passionately despite loss, and laughing at the absurdity of our humanity.
 Rythea shares monologues, choreography, poetry, and original songs, to create entertainment and artistic reflection.
+See clip below and/or contact Rythea to get more video footage of this show.

 “I keep forgetting that life is temporary.
 Do you?
 During long spans of denial about death, how do we cope?
 This is how I do it.
 I make art that makes me belly laugh, asks the big, annoying questions, and forces me to into raw aliveness…”